johnmcfarlane/papers/c++/error-handling.md

 Some of those programs might be batch and some might be realtime.
 Thus, either the applicability, or the choice of error-handling strategy is limited.

+#### Multithreading

+The addition of threads to a program makes matters worse.
+Now there may be concurrent initialisation phases and realtime phases.

 ### Error Handling Techniques

-Now that the different types of terrain are established, techniques can be evaluated based on how well they cover different terrains.
+Now that a flavour of the different types of terrain are established, techniques can be evaluated based on how well they cover different terrains.

 #### Diagnostics

-While not related to control flow or to communication back to an external process, the logging or display of detailed error messages to the user is very important.
+While not directly related to sending disappointment back to an external process, the logging or display of detailed error messages to the user is very important.
-A clear message in human-readable form is what the user needs to fix most errors.
+A clear message in human-readable form is what the user needs in order to fix most errors.

 In an interactive program, this may be presented in the form of a dialogue box, an output window or a status bar.
-Otherwise, logging/console output is the medium through which the users is reached.
+Elsewhere, logging/console output is the medium through which the users is reached.
 Printing a message to the error stream is usually adequate.

 ```c++